Initiatives with respect to gold, silver and tin

 - (2)The Company will immediately stop a transaction when its risk controls on material procurement and will immediately stop a transaction when it becomes known that the Company is purchasing minerals originating from and connected to those in power in conflict-affected and high-risk areas, or suspicious against Environment and Sustainability responsibilities of the Company.

 - 2. Control System and Responsibility

-- 3. Judgment Criteria for Material Procurement from High-risk Countries
+- 3. Judgment Criteria for Material Procurement from Conflict-Affected and High-risk Area

 - 4. Implementation of Due Diligence on Material Suppliers

-- (1) The Company will practice due diligence on all suppliers of materials containing gold and silver and all suppliers of materials containing tin and perform risk assessment.
-The Company will discontinue material purchase transactions that the supply chain officer deems, as a result of the risk assessment, to involve high risk.
+The Company will practice due diligence and perform risk assessments on all suppliers of materials containing gold and silver and all suppliers of materials containing tin.
+The Company will immediately stop a transaction when it is deemed by the supply chain officer as being high risk, as a result of the risk assessment.